hwwhww/consensus-specs/specs/_features/peerdas/p2p-interface.md

 This topic is used to propagate column sidecars, where each column maps to some `subnet_id`.

-The *type* of the payload of this topic is `DataColumn`.
+The *type* of the payload of this topic is `DataColumnSidecar`.

-The following validations MUST pass before forwarding the `sidecar: DataColumnSidecar` on the network, assuming the alias `block_header = blob_sidecar.signed_block_header.message`:
+The following validations MUST pass before forwarding the `sidecar: DataColumnSidecar` on the network, assuming the alias `block_header = sidecar.signed_block_header.message`:

 - _[REJECT]_ The sidecar's index is consistent with `NUMBER_OF_COLUMNS` -- i.e. `sidecar.index < NUMBER_OF_COLUMNS`.
 - _[REJECT]_ The sidecar is for the correct subnet -- i.e. `compute_subnet_for_data_column_sidecar(blob_sidecar.index) == subnet_id`.